 Comments

 Comments are welcome and appreciated.
 I don't moderate them; but I do remove spam and off-topic comments.
 I would also remove personal attacks or other types of incivility, though this has never yet happened -- let's keep it that way.
 If you're found to be "astroturfing" (pretending you're someone else in order to praise your product or organization) you'll be banned for life.
+(This has happened.)

 Pitching